purijatin/njexl_wiki/12-Using-Test-Framework.md

 It has an optional parameter - *base* which denotes the base directory for the class, i.e. where all the data files and script files would reside.

+Parameters are :

+* use : if false, won't use this class : default true

+* base : the base dir

 #### NApiServiceCreator
 This is to state, what sort of creator should instantiate an instance of a service object, i.e. the class which is to be tested.